 By taking this attitude, is that even when we don’t get the result we want, our understanding always improves.

-Using the Simplicity Factors to Predictably Get Good Results
+Using the Simplicity Factors to Predictably Achieve Good Results

-In complex systems you cannot usually exactly predict what a solution to your problems will be.
+In complex systems you cannot usually get fully predict what a solution to your problems will be.
 The intent is not so much to just jump to a good solution but to follow a path that will get you to one.
 The simplicity factors provide a mechanism for this:

 - By looking at our system by attending to the simplicity factors we’ve identified – workload, efficiency, batch size, collaboration, management’s role, planning and quality – we can readily see what our greatest impediments are